MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/clip.md

 # clip

-Redirects command output from the command line to the Windows clipboard.
+Redirects the command output from the command line to the Windows clipboard.
 You can then paste this text output into other programs.

 For examples of how to use this command, see [Examples](#BKMK_examples).